claremontqualitymanagement/TAF.Json/README.md

-# TAF.Json
+# TAF.Support.Json
-JSON support for TAF (Test Automation Framework)
+Support for verifying and working with JSON in TAF (Test Automation Framework)